 Establishing eligibility is key.
 Although the program is geared toward those with low incomes, you need not be poor to qualify.
 Proof of income is required, but you do not have to provide information about your assets or other resources.
 Many people who assume they do not qualify for Medicaid benefits can successfully apply.
 One method for doing so is to set up an irrevocable trust, known as a Miller trust, and to have your income, or the part of income in excess of the limit for eligibility, deposited into the trust.

 Helping you qualify for nursing home care under Medicaid

 Medicaid also offers long-term care benefits that cover the cost of a skilled nursing facility or nursing home.
 The program is available to Delaware residents who are elderly, infirm or disabled and covers room, board and services at a nursing facility or nursing home that has a contract with Delaware Medicaid.
 Payment is only made after all other coverage is exhausted, including health insurance from your employer or union and workers’ compensation.
 To qualify, your monthly income cannot exceed the limits set by the program.
 Unlike basic medical services, your financial resources and assets are considered for long-term care eligibility.
 However, you are permitted to keep certain assets that do not count toward eligibility limits.

 An experienced Medicaid lawyer can guide you through the process of qualifying and applying for coverage.

 Estate & Elder Law Services helps clients apply for Medicaid, including long-term care coverage when skilled nursing or a nursing home is necessary.
-Conveniently located at the intersection of routes 48 and 141, our office is a few short miles northwest of downtown Wilmington.
+Conveniently located at the intersection of Route 48 and Centerville Rd., our office is a few short miles northwest of downtown Wilmington.
 Contact us online or call our office at 302.651.0113.